tensorlayer/TensorLayer/docs/user/tutorial.rst

   wmt/newstest2013.ids40000.en         <-- Tokenized Testing data of English (232KB)

-Now, read all tokenized data into buckets and compute their sizes.
+Now, read all tokenized data into buckets and compute the number of data of each bucket.

 .. code-block:: text